Here is a rare photograph of the CaveBear in the wild:

 You want to know more?
 OK.
 Below are a few links to more detailed items:

-Mr. Auerbach is Chief Technology Officer at InterWorking Labs in Scotts Valley, California.
+Mr. Auerbach is the Chief Technology Officer at InterWorking Labs (IWL) in Scotts Valley, California.

-Mr. Auerbach is the former North American publicly elected member of the Board of Directors of ICANN, the Internet Corporation for Assigned Names and Numbers.
+Mr. Auerbach was the first (and only) North American publicly elected member of the Board of Directors of ICANN, the Internet Corporation for Assigned Names and Numbers.

 Karl Auerbach was formerly a senior researcher in the Advanced Internet Architecture group in the Office of the Chief Strategy Officer at Cisco Systems.

 In addition to his technical work, Mr. Auerbach has been an attorney in California since 1978.
 He is a member of the Intellectual Property Section of he California State Bar.

 In 2002 he received the Norbert Wiener Award from the Computer Professionals for Social Responsibility (CPSR).